inesacosic/DnD_Project/util/Project.md

 1. Integrating previous established lore into current storytelling
 2. Complex NPC interactions
-3. Automated dice rolls for skills, combat, and saves
-4. In depth character creation for new players
+3. In depth character creation for new players

 # Section 2--**Prompt Engineering and Model Parameter Choice**